Taillan/KCNA-KCSA/KCSA.md

 ### Pod Security Standards

 Use a Pod Security Admission to enforce non-root user requirements
+- 'runAsNonRoot: true' setting enforces that the container must run as a non-root user
+- 'runAsUser: 0' explicitly sets the user to root
+- 'runAsGroup: 0' sets the group ID but doesn't enforce non-root user.
+- 'allowPrivilegeEscalation: false' prevents privilege escalation but does not enforce non-root user.
+- 'privileged: false' disables privileged mode but does not guarantee a non-root user.

 #### Pod Security Admission Controller
 Pod Security Admission Controller is responsible for enforcing Pod Security Standards in Kubernetes